ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 Replicas can be promoted to a primary but this breaks the replication link.

+## Aurora
+MySQL compatible, relational DB that starts with 10Gb and scales in 10Gb increments to 64 Tb and up to 32 vCPUs and 244 Gb of RAM.
+It has amazing HA capabilities with 2 copies in 3 AZ so you get 6 copies of your data and it is self-healing through disk and data block data scanning and errors are fixed.
+You can have up to 15 Aurora read replicas and 5 MySQL read replicas.

 #Labs
 [Introduction to Amazon Relational Database Service (RDS) (Linux)](https://qwiklabs.com/focuses/2926)